 The legislation would authorize the authority to set standards for and administer tests and grant certifications to members of common interest developments who meet standards of knowledge of best practices and basic legal requirements for governance of state community associations.

 The board would work with educational organizations such as CAI (Community Associations Institute) and ECHO (Educational Community for HOA Homeowners) to facilitate training and continuing education to prepare for and maintain the certification credential.

 Election materials would identify any certified candidate with an asterisk, with a footnoted explanation, raising awareness of the value of the credential.

 The BCCAD would maintain a community association rating system wherein ratings are derived principally by the proportion of communities' directors certified under this program, whether a reserves study has been conducted within the past four years, how well reserves have been funded, willingness to maintain continuing education and certifications, and their willingness to maintain relationships with legal and community association management professionals.

 Director certifications as well as community ratings would be accessible online and a community rating certificate may be downloadable at any time.

 Community associations would be required to disclose their ratings to members annually.

 Insurance companies have the power to make this work.
-They are rewarded when they insure communities with high ratings whose directors have undergone COMPETENCE training on best practices, legal requirements and risk management.
+They are rewarded when they insure communities with high ratings whose directors have undergone training on best practices, legal requirements and risk management.
 Insurance may be one of the largest budget items affecting monthly dues.
-Actuarially-adjusted premiums may be a potent incentive.
+Actuarially-adjusted premiums can be a potent incentive.